StatCan/aaw/docs/en/1-Experiments/Kubeflow.md

 - You will get a template to create your notebook server. **Note:** the name of your server can consist of only lower-case letters, numbers, and hyphens. **No spaces, and no underscores.**

-- You will need to specify a namespace.
-By default you will have a default namespace for your account, but for projects you may need to select the namespace created specifically for that project.
-Otherwise the notebook server you create may not have access rights to resources required for the project.

 ## Image